 References

-CreateCenRouteMap: creates a routing policy.
+CreateCenRouteMap: Creates a routing policy.

-ModifyCenRouteMap: modifies a routing policy.
+ModifyCenRouteMap: Modifies a routing policy.

-DeleteCenRouteMap: deletes a routing policy.
+DeleteCenRouteMap: Deletes a routing policy.

-DescribeCenRouteMaps: queries information about routing policies.
+DescribeCenRouteMaps: Queries routing policies.